 The AEA President will designate a site scheduling liaison.
 The AEA site scheduling liaison shall be informed of the detailed process, and potential problems and conflicts.
-He/she will work with site administration to mitigate and resolve any issues or conflicts that arise.
+He/she will work with site administration to ensure clear communication and adhere to the master scheduling process as outlined in the agreement.